 Seven Magic Mountains

 Technically, Seven Magic Mountains is 10 miles south of Las Vegas in Henderson, off the 15 freeway.
-But it’s become one of the most popular Las Vegas Instagram spots since this large-scale art installation was unveiled that I just had to include it (at #1, no less!) on this list of the most Instagrammable places in Las Vegas!
+But it’s become one of the most popular Las Vegas Instagram spots since this large-scale art installation was unveiled that I just had to include it (at #1, no less!) on this list of top Las Vegas photo spots!

-Seven Magic Mountains installation was only supposed to be on view for two years (until 2018), but was extended due to its smashing success – it is scheduled to be on view through the end of 2021, although the artist and organizers are looking for ways to extend it even beyond that.
+Seven Magic Mountains installation was only supposed to be on view for two years (until 2018), but was extended due to its smashing success – it’s now been extended to be on display until 2027, although hopefully it becomes permanent.

 The large-scale installation is the brainchild of renowned Swiss artist Ugo Rondinone, and was five years in the making.
 Seven Magic Mountains consists of seven giant totems, each towering over 30 feet high, made from locally sourced boulders and painted in vibrant neon colors, which definitely make it one of the best Instagram spots in Las Vegas!